 Including an email address can save us time when processing your application.

 If you, or the person applying on your behalf, are able to provide an email address we will use this to contact you if we require any more information to speed up the decision process regarding your badge.

-We will also use this to let applicants know if their application has been successful, and request payment for the badge.
+We will also use the email address provided to let applicants know if their application has been successful, and to request payment for the badge.

-If you don't hear from us during these time frames it's because we're still dealing with your application, even if you've sent us payment.
+If you don't hear anything from us during this time frame it's because we're still dealing with your application, even if you've sent us payment

 If we need any more information from you regarding your application, we'll contact you - you do not need to contact us.